bgmulinari/B1SLayer/README.md

     .Request("AlternateCatNum(ItemCode='A00001',CardCode='C00001',Substitute='BP01')").GetAsync();

 // Performs multiple GET requests on /Items until all entities in the database are obtained
-// The result is an IList of your custom model class var allItemsList = await serviceLayer.Request("Items").Select("ItemCode").GetAllAsync<MyItemModel>();
+// The result is an IList of your custom model class (unwrapped from the 'value' array) var allItemsList = await serviceLayer.Request("Items").Select("ItemCode").GetAllAsync<MyItemModel>();

 // Performs a POST on /Orders with the provided object as the JSON body,